kestra-io/docs/docs/developer-guide/triggers/schedule.md

       start: 2020-06-25T14:00:00Z
 ```

-> A schedule that run only the first monday on every month at 11 AM
+> A schedule that runs only the first monday of every month at 11 AM.
 >
 ```yaml
 triggers: